 - Coolant filter

 - .
-Full-flow oil filter
+Centrifugal bypass oil filter

-- 3. Centrifugal bypass oil filter
+- 3. Full-flow oil filter

-- l.
+- .
 Oil cooler

+- 5. Turbocharger

 Engine - Left Side

 Engine Label

 The Engine label provides important facts about the engine.
 This label is located on top of the engine valve cover or on the mixer manifold.
 The engine label must not be changed unless approved by PACCAR.